Biographies of Presenters (Listed Alphabetically)

 Kate Gilligan

 She participates in as many workshops and events as possible, wanting to get the full TransWeek experience.
 Kate has a soft spot for newcomers and appreciates the amount of courage it takes to come here the first time.
-She seeks them out and tries to make them feel more comfortable.
+She seeks newcomers out and tries to make them feel more comfortable.

 Kate is originally from Massachusetts but now lives in Virginia.
 She is active in two non-profits and seeks out newcomers there as well.

-Kate is a TransWeek 2023 ambassador on the Welcome Team.
+Kate is a TransWeek 2024 ambassador on the Welcome Team.

 Nick Greiner